-Plenty of better racing games exist than Ballistics.
-None can match its unbelievable, outrageous speeds.
+There are plenty of better racing games than Ballistics.
+None of them can match its unbelievable, outrageous speeds.

-Though not the hard-hitting action title its gruff hero might imply, Metal Blob Solid offers well- level design and demonstrates the amateur ingenuity of the early open-source game movement.
+Though not the hard-hitting action title its gruff hero might imply, Metal Blob Solid offers well-designed levels and demonstrates the amateur ingenuity of the early open-source game movement.

 This officially sanctioned modification of Half-Life catches the shooter genre mid-growth, sandwiched between a history of dark corridors and the promise of expansiveness.